 He was a fabulous singer, he really was.
 Another sailor sat behind him pounding away on the drums and a third sailor played guitar.
 The rest of the men danced.
 They danced in front of a backdrop of moving wooden waves with elbows cockeyed, knees akimbo, everything awry yet surprisingly glued together with an underlying sense of rhythm as they sang along, occasionally stumbling into one another but always righting themselves before they fell over.

 They got so rowdy and happy as they worked their way through about three more high energy songs.
 It was awesome.
-And after, still in their sailor outfits, standing outside in the smoking area, they rehashed the best moments, revelling in their embarrassment.
-There was one fellow with the tightest white shorts and shirt, he was the fellow who really shouldn’t have… Imagine a man, mild and meek-looking enough, around 60, suddenly squeezed so tightly into shorts that not only was it obvious he had a cock and balls, but that he had an outrageous moose-knuckle, and I swear you could see wrinkles and hair pressed through his shorts they were so constricting, combined with a belly proudly poking out over the waistband, framed by his too-short shirt.
-And he was revelling in the opportunity to get dressed up as appallingly and outrageously as possible, sing and dance and then giggle over his and the collective sailor’s sartorial disasters and gross-outs.
+And after, still in their sailor outfits, standing outside in the smoking area, they rehashed the best moments, reveling in their embarrassment.
+There was one fellow with the tightest white shorts and shirt, he was the fellow who really shouldn’t have… Imagine a man, mild and meek-looking enough, around 60, suddenly squeezed so tightly into shorts that not only was it obvious he had genitals, but that he had an outrageous moose-knuckle, and I swear you could see wrinkles and hair pressed through his shorts they were so constricting, combined with a belly proudly poking out over the waistband, framed by his too-short shirt.
+And he was reveling in the opportunity to get dressed up as appallingly and outrageously as possible, sing and dance and then giggle over his and the collective sailor’s sartorial disasters and gross-outs.

 This pack of men from about the age of 35-60 were the perfect image of a gaggle of 6 year old boys, giggling and grossly joyous.